gchq/coreax/CONTRIBUTING.md

 Since we are still pre-1.0, [SemVer] states that any release may contain breaking changes.
 However, breaking changes should not be made without warning.

-**Any breaking changes must have a deprecation period of at least one minor release** before the breaking change is made.
-If the change is one that may require significant changes to client code, such as removing a function or class entirely, the deprecation period must instead be at least **two minor releases**.
+Any breaking changes must have a deprecation period of at least **one minor release, or one month (whichever is longer),** before the breaking change is made.
+If the change is one that may require significant changes to client code, such as removing a function or class entirely, the deprecation period must instead be at least **two minor releases, or two months (whichever is longer).**

 Ensure that during the deprecation period, the old behaviour still works, but raises a `DeprecationWarning` with an appropriate message.
 If at all possible, ensure that there